pavelkushtia/DataEngineering/setup_guide/16_application_ideas_medium_to_advanced.md

 ## Prerequisites
 Before tackling these projects, ensure you have:
-- Completed the basic setup of all components (PostgreSQL, Kafka, Spark, Flink, Trino, Iceberg, Delta Lake, Elasticsearch)
+- Completed the basic setup of all components (PostgreSQL, Kafka, Spark, Flink, Trino, Iceberg, Delta Lake, Elasticsearch, Cassandra)
 - Basic understanding of data engineering concepts
-- Familiarity with SQL, Python, and Scala
+- Familiarity with SQL, CQL (Cassandra Query Language), Python, and Scala
 - Understanding of distributed systems concepts
 - Knowledge of JSON and REST APIs for Elasticsearch integration
+- Understanding of NoSQL data modeling principles for Cassandra

 ---